Support the program that is most meaningful to you.

 Kootenai Health appreciates the individuals, organizations and community groups who are coming forward to offer donations toward the COVID-19 pandemic response.
-If you wish to help with the response, consider donating toward our COVID-19 Response Fund.
+If you wish to help with the response, consider donating toward our Health Care HEROES Fund.
 Your donations will be directed toward Kootenai Health’s highest priority needs during this challenging time.

 Behavioral Health Center (Adult and Youth Services)